 Well, folks, I’m afraid I have to go back to the dermatologist today to have a small in-office procedure done to remove more skin cancer.
 At my 3-month skin check appointment last month, my dermatologist biopsied two places on my back.
 Both came back showing A-typical cells, but one of the two places was worse than the other, showing severely abnormal cells with a wider margin.
 If they had stayed, they would have developed into Melanoma.

 Today’s visit will remove more of the affected tissue and hopefully will get rid of it.
 Your positive thoughts and prayers are always welcome.

 Without sounding like a Public Service Announcement, did you know that

 May is National Skin Cancer Detection and Prevention Month?

 One in five people will develop skin cancer in the course of their lifetime.
 Many of you reading this don’t realize how serious skin cancer is.
 You’ll never really understand until it happens to you, and God forbid it does.
-I know this, because I didn’t think it would happen to me either.
-I was so wrong and it could have cost me my life.
+I know this because I didn’t think it would happen to me either and it could have cost me my life.
 I shared my story and told you about the complications that followed a couple of months ago.
 If you haven’t read the story, I really wish you would.
 It could save your life or the life of someone you love.

-Now that I’ve had time to process all that has happened to me, I’ve realized some things that I learned from this whole experience and I would like to share with you.
+Now that I’ve had time to process all that has happened to me, I’ve realized some things that I learned from this whole experience, and I would like to share them with you.

 10 Things I Learned From Having Melanoma